Shaima-Alkhateeb/horned-animals/README.md

 ![Kudu](https://www.rhinorest.com/wp-content/uploads/2020/09/animals-with-horns.jpg)

 The greater kudu definitely boasts one of the grandest pairs of horns.
 On average, they are an impressive 48 inches in length (122 cm) and average two and a half twists in the length of the horn.
 Kudus are tall, large antelopes and are always very exciting to spot.

+- Day 02:

+Number and name of feature: Day02

+Estimate of time needed to complete: 5 hours

+Start time: 6:00 pm

+Finish time: 11pm, There has been a power cut

+Actual time needed to complete: 3-4 but I dont finish it all